Your goal in this lab is to design and write a program to play

 a graphical interface, and need not include all the options in the

 Unix version.
-For example, you need not include a score file.
-But
+You need not include a score file.
+But you will need

-you will need to decide on how the user will input decisions on where
+to decide on how the user will input decisions on where to move and

 plan out your program.
 You should have at least two classes